 Who wouldn’t thrill to a private performance of just about anything in a Roman ruin?
 Tom and I recently returned from a week aboard the sailing yacht Wind Surf, flagship vessel of Windstar Cruises.
-On a Culinary Cruise of Spain & Morocco, shore excursions enriched our stops along the way.
+On a culinary cruise of Spain and Morocco, shore excursions enriched our stops along the way.
 We visited markets in several ports, seeing for ourselves, myriad manifestations of local culture.
 We toured Moorish and medieval monuments.
 But when we sailed into Catalunya, our private event–which culminated in an impressive ‘human-tower’ performance in the Roman Amphitheater in Tarragona–provided us with a sun-drenched afternoon to remember.

 Tapas with a view

 We were met by some of Catalunya’s Gegants i capgrossos (Giants and Big Heads), who led us to the Roman Amphitheater atop a hill overlooking the sea.
 Their antics were accompanied by drums and flutes.
 A Catalan aperitiu featuring local cheeses, ham, tortilla bits and olives was served on the verge overlooking the ruins.
 As we strolled along the overlook, savoring these treats, an ensemble made beautiful music to match the view.

 Each Windstar voyage includes complimentary private events designed to take guests closer to the people and places they visit.
 In Tarragona, we saw firsthand the unity and strength of community manifested in the human towers of Catalunya.
 Members of groups called Castellers–women, men and children–place their trust in one another, and aim ever higher.
 Groups such as the one performing for us are made up of volunteers who meet regularly (in facilities with very high ceilings!) to practice a prescribed set of formations.